top of page

 2020

-Curbside Flowers opens as a full-service flower shop providing employment and training to people transitioning out of homelessness in OKC.
+Curbside Flowers opens as a full-service flower shop providing employment and training to people transitioning out of homelessness.

 Today, our suite of social enterprises also includes Sasquatch Shaved Ice, a program that targets transition age youth, and Curbside Apparel, which is a full-service screen-printing business.
 Through each of its businesses, Curbside has helped more than 400 individuals and families end their homelessness.